 "It's surprising, but at the same time, if you look at our goals, they were all just simple," defenseman Kris Letang told the Penguins' website.
 "Just shooting pucks at the net, we had big bodies in front just tipping and screening."

-Kampfer has 4 goals, 2 assists and is averaging nearly 18 minutes of ice time per game in 17 games since being called up on an emergency basis for the injured Stuart.
-He's playing alongside Zdeno Chara
+Puck Drop -- Kampfer has 4 goals, 2 assists and is averaging nearly 18 minutes of ice time per game in 17 games since being called up on an emergency basis for the injured Stuart.
+He's playing alongside Zdeno Chara at even strength.